bhavingandha9/translate-json/readme.md

-Pure NodeJS server to translate a JSON object keys to the different language using google translate api.
+Pure NodeJS server to translate a JSON object values to the different language using google translate api.

 Example Request JSON:
 ```sh